MicrosoftDocs/windows-dev-docs/hub/powertoys/awake.md

 ## Get started

-PowerToys Awake can be used directly from PowerToys settings or as a standalone executable.
-When the tool is running from PowerToys, it can be managed from PowerToys settings or the system tray.
+PowerToys Awake can be used directly from PowerToys Settings or as a standalone executable.
+When the tool is running from PowerToys, it can be managed from PowerToys Settings or the system tray.

 > [!NOTE]
 > PowerToys Awake does not modify any of the Windows power plan settings, and does not depend on a custom power plan configuration.
 Instead, it spawns background threads that tell Windows that they require a specific state of the machine.